Guide to the Best Metals and Materials for Watches: From Precious Metals to Alloys

 Flawless black or coloured finishes are often achieved using the PVD method to create a Diamond Like Carbon or DLC top coating.
 This is a thin layer of carbon in different compositions.
 It adopts some of the qualities of diamond – the hardest substance on earth.
 As with any other of the coating methods, a DLC layer can be highly polished, left matt or textured.
 View DLC Watches here.

 Whichever material you choose for your watch, you will find an unrivalled selection at watchspecialists.com, all supplied by our Independent Watch Specialists.
 All watches are available with free UK delivery.
-Best of all, every sale through our wesbite supports a family owned, UK tax-paying business.
+Best of all, every sale through our website supports a family owned, UK tax-paying business.
 Support the High Street and shop with us today!